Temporary road closure - The Temiskaming Speaker

-The Ontario Ministry of Transportation has announced that Highway 624 will be temporarily closed from Wendigo Road to the Evanturel-Marter Boundary Road, beginning Wednesday.
+The Ontario Ministry of Transportation has announced that Highway 624 will be temporarily closed from Wendigo Road to the Evanturel-Marter Boundary Road.

 The ministry said the closure is required to complete a culvert replacement.